 - The 2nd campaign above, targeted niche audiences interested in VERY specific make money online products, and pitched Wealthy Affiliate to them.

 Here is how this strategy works:

-Everything you saw, is something I will be teaching you in a moment to do as well in this step by step guide, but I want to make sure you understand just how important it is that you understand this following concept…
+This is something I will be teaching you in a moment how to do as well, but I want to make sure you understand just how important it is that you understand this concept…

-Affiliate marketing through PPC is one of the riskiest ways to do this business and if you don’t know what you’re doing, not only will you fail, but because it is PPC marketing, you will lose money, and very often, A LOT.
+PPC marketing is one of the riskiest ways to do affiliate marketing and if you don’t know what you’re doing, not only will you fail, but because it is PPC marketing, you will lose money, and very often, A LOT.

 Most of the time, people who get into PPC look for ways to get a lot of fast traffic to their site, and through PPC you CAN do it, but it literally comes with a price: You have to pay for that traffic and…

 To succeed with affiliate marketing through Bing Ads, you need super targeted traffic.